Can You REALLY Build A Brand In Six Seconds?

 But if you have to fit a brand in there too, your six seconds becomes a very tight squeeze indeed.

-We had a look into our database, to check out which very short ads actually performed well in tests.
+We had a look into our databases and market research platforms, to check out which very short ads actually performed well in tests.
 For our FeelMore50 work, we’ve tested ads from a few seconds to several minutes, looking for ones that leave viewers with strong positive emotion.

 The bad news is, no six-second ad yet has hit our maximum 5-Star rating.
 But a handful have come very close.
 The best micro ads in our database come from Asia, and take a very different emotional approach than the sophisticated miniature stories Google came up with.